-Students declaring a minor will need to seek approval of a study plan from the Director of the program. - I. REL 1210: Introduction to Interfaith Leadership (4cr) or REL 1110: Exploring Religion (4cr) - II.
-Four credits in each of the following categories (at least one at 300 level or above, see course lists at the end of the document): (16cr) - i.
-Leadership within diverse communities (courses that focus on both theory and practical skill development) - ii.
-Religious Literacy (courses that explores the depth of a particular tradition) - iii.
-Religion in the Disciplines (courses that take up religion through the lens of a particular disciplinary discourse) - iv.
-Religion in Context (courses that take up religion in relation to a particular issue or concern) - III.
-Advanced Applied Learning Experience: PEG 3 community engagement experience, or work experience (through semester-long crew placement or internship of at least 50 hours) related to Interfaith Leadership learning outcomes. - IV.
-REL 4251 Interfaith Leadership Capstone (2cr) Selected Special Topics courses may be counted with the permission of the director.
-A grade of C- or above is required for classes to count towards the minor.
+Students declaring a minor will need to seek approval of a study plan from the Director of the program.

+- I. REL 1210: Introduction to Interfaith Leadership (4cr) or REL 1110: Exploring Religion (4cr) - II.
+Four credits in each of the following categories (at least one at 3000 level or above, see course lists at the end of the document): (12cr) - A. Leadership Within Diverse Communities (courses that focus on both theory and practical skill development) - B. Religious Literacy (courses that explore the depth of a particular tradition) - C. Religion in Context (courses that take up religion in relation to a particular issue or concern) - III.
+An addition four credits in Religious Studies or a related course from departments other than Religious Studies.
+See course list at the end of the document (4cr) - IV.
+Advanced Applied Learning Experience: PEG 3 community engagement experience, or work experience (through semester-long crew placement or internship of at least 50 hours) related to Interfaith Leadership learning outcomes. - V. REL 4251 Interfaith Leadership Capstone (2cr)

+Selected Special Topics courses may be counted with the permission of the director.
 Eligible courses include: